Skip to content

 By combining the Action model with an action function, you can create complex dashboard interactions triggered by various events.

-There are already lots of action functions you can reuse.
+There are already a few action functions you can reuse:

 Pre-defined actions